 In this world, being a rookie pilot means getting the most rusty ship.
 The protagonist of “Lucky 13”, on top of flying an old rusty junk, gets the only ship that carries ghosts of war casualties – an omen that nobody wants to operate on.

-“The Witness” is a concept similar to “Source Code” (the movie starring Jake Gyllenhaal) – a young Asian girl witnesses a murder and runs away from the killer chasing her.
+“The Witness” is conceptually close to “Source Code” (the movie starring Jake Gyllenhaal).
+Here, a young Asian girl witnesses a murder and runs away from the killer chasing her.

 Setting the overly simple story aside, “The Witness” is a true marvel of animation.
 The cyberpunk vibe is strong here, with an incredible attention to detail that causes the vicinity look like a modernized version of favelas.
 I was overblown by the meticulous design here.
 “The Witness” gets a bit disturbing at some point (which I personally liked a lot), with a BDSM thingy going on and lots of nudity, but that is an obvious Tim Miller serenade right here.